Oil Cleansing Method: The Complete Guide

 The oil cleansing method is 100% all-natural.

-The Best Carrier Oils For Oil Cleansing
+The Best Carrier Oils for Oil Cleansing

-When purchasing carrier oils make sure they are of the highest quality.
+When purchasing carrier oils, make sure they are of the highest quality.
 Use 100% pure, organic, cold-pressed, unrefined, hexane-free carrier oils whenever possible.

 Castor Oil | Comedogenic Rating 1